Codium-ai/pr-agent/INSTALL.md

 7. Host the app using a server, serverless function, or container environment.
 Alternatively, for development and debugging, you may use tools like smee.io to forward webhooks to your local machine.

-8. Go back to your app's settings, set the following:
+8. Go back to your app's settings, and set the following:

-   - Webhook URL: The URL of your app's server, or the URL of the smee.io channel.
+   - Webhook URL: The URL of your app's server or the URL of the smee.io channel.
    - Webhook secret: The secret you generated earlier.

-9. Install the app by navigating to the "Install App" tab, and selecting your desired repositories.
+9. Install the app by navigating to the "Install App" tab and selecting your desired repositories.

 ---